Coleman Legal LLP Logo

 What is Asbestosis?

 Asbestos is a group of minerals with thin microscopic fibres.
-These fibres are resistant to heat, fire, and chemicals and do not conduct electricity.
+These fibres resist heat, fire, and chemicals and do not conduct electricity.
 These desirable properties made asbestos a very widely used material, and its use continued to grow throughout most of the 20th century until the carcinogenic effects of asbestos dust caused its effective demise as a mainstream construction and fireproofing material in most countries.

-It should be noted that you can no longer buy, use or re-use asbestos products in Ireland, i.e., under EU legislation, there is now a ban on asbestos and asbestos-containing products being placed on the market.
+It should be noted that you can no longer buy, use, or re-use asbestos products in Ireland.
+Under EU legislation, there is now a ban on asbestos and asbestos-containing products being placed on the market.

 Asbestos exposure becomes an issue if asbestos-containing materials become airborne – if products containing asbestos are disturbed, the tiny fibres are released into the air.
 When they are breathed in, they can become trapped in the lungs and stay there for many years.
 Over time these fibers can accumulate and lead to serious health problems.

-• Asbestosis: an inflammatory condition of the lungs that can cause shortness of breath, coughing, and eventually scarring of the lungs that make it hard to breathe.
+• Asbestosis is an inflammatory condition of the lungs that can cause shortness of breath, coughing, and eventually, scarring of the lungs, which makes it hard to breathe.

 • Mesothelioma: rare cancer that affects the lining of the lungs, chest cavity, or abdomen.